 Why do women inspire such concern when young men in Hollywood are at a greater risk for alcoholism, drug abuse and early death?
 We're so worried about girls gone bad... but what about the boys?

-.
-Janis Joplin is one who comes to mind, and more recently, Anna Nicole Smith
+Don't go, girlFar fewer female celebrities have died in the manner of Renfrow and Ledger.
+Janis Joplin is one who comes to mind, and more recently, Anna Nicole Smith.

 Deaths among male entertainers, however, are tragic and more frequent: John Belushi, Chris Farley, River Phoenix – the list goes on.
 And then there are the musicians -- historically there was Jimi Hendrix and Jim Morrison; and more recently, Nirvana's Kurt Cobain, Bradley Nowell of Sublime and singer/songwriter Jeff Buckley.
 (A study from John Moores University in Liverpool, England, found that rock/pop stars in the US and Europe are more than twice as likely to die prematurely, when compared to the rest of the population.)

 So is celebrity more deadly for young men?
 And, if so, why do we remain obsessed with young women?

 Life under the microscopeThe answer to both questions stems from gender differences in everyday life that magnify when celebrity enters the picture.

 Young men are more likely to die by suicide or drug overdose than women in the population overall.
 According to the US Bureau of Health and Human Services, men ages 20-24 are six times as likely to commit suicide as women in that age group.